Local Information Assisted Attention-free Decoder for Audio Captioning: Introduction

 \section{Introduction}

-Automated audio captioning (AAC) is an intermodal translation task that converts input audio into a text description, i.e., caption, using natural language \cite{drossos2017automated, drossos2020clotho}.
-AAC benefits various applications, such as intelligent and content oriented machine-to-machine interaction and automatic content description \cite{xu2021_t6}.
-An early AAC method was proposed in \cite{drossos2017automated}, where an encoder-decoder structure is used for predicting captions from audio signals, by employing recurrent neural networks (RNNs) to model sequential information of audio signals.
-However, RNNs based methods are limited in modeling temporal dependencies in long sequences of audio features \cite{mei2021audio}.
+\IEEEPARstart{A}{utomated} audio captioning (AAC) is an intermodal translation task that converts input audio into a text description, i.e., caption, using natural language \cite{drossos2020clotho, mei2022automated}.
+It benefits various applications, such as intelligent and content oriented machine-to-machine interaction and automatic content description \cite{xu2021_t6, mei2022diverse, liu2022leveraging, liu2021cl4ac}.
+Existing AAC methods usually employ an encoder-decoder structure, where the encoder is used to obtain an audio feature of the audio input, while the decoder is used to generate texts from the audio feature \cite{drossos2017automated, mei2021audio, koizumi2020transformer, mei2022automated, xu2022comprehensive}.
+The pretrained audio neural networks (PANNs) \cite{kong2020panns} module has been widely used in the encoder to extract audio features from the audio signal, while the attention-based Transformer has been used in the decoder to model the global information within audio features with a self-attention mechanism \cite{mei2021audio}.
+With the PANNs encoder and the attention-based decoder, several methods \cite{xinhao2021_t6, narisetty2021_t6, chen2021_t6, xu2021_t6} have been developed, achieving state-of-the-art performance in Task 6 of the DCASE 2021 Challenge.

-To address this limitation, Transformer with an attention mechanism is introduced to model the global information within an audio signal and to capture temporal relationships between audio events, such as in \cite{koizumi2020transformer}, where a Transformer encoder is applied to estimate the keyword vectors from the audio embedding, and a Transformer decoder is used to predict the captions based on the keyword vectors and word embedding.
-Another encoder-decoder architecture based on Transformer is presented in \cite{xinhao2021_t6}, which directly extracts audio features rather than the keywords, using pretrained convolutional neural networks (CNNs) such as the pretrained audio neural networks (PANNs) \cite{kong2020panns}.
-Then, the encoder for AAC is further improved by PANNs, leading to the state-of-the-art captioning performance in Task 6 of the DCASE 2021 Challenge \cite{xinhao2021_t6, narisetty2021_t6, chen2021_t6}.

-Although the standard attention-based Transformer decoder is used in state-of-the-art methods, its self-attention strategy may limit the overall captioning performance due to its ineffective use of the local information between audio events.
-The attention-free Transformer (AFT) has been recently proposed to model data within a local region \cite{zhai2021attention}, which has been used in several applications, such as image autoregressive modeling, language modeling and image classification.
-However, the standard AFT does not have a decoder structure for representing the sequential information in natural language description prediction.
-As a result, its potential as a decoder in audio captioning has not been reported in the literature.